 WORST: Onion Blossom

 It may be your waistline that blossoms if you're a fan of fried onions.
-"It's good to start off with a vegetable," says Joan Salge Blake, RD, a spokeswoman for the American Dietetic Association.
-"But once you fry it, you're frying in calories."
-The onion blossom at one popular restaurant has 1,552 calories, 83 g of fat, and 5,508 mg of sodium - more than double the daily sodium limit for healthy adults.
+The onion blossom at one popular restaurant has 1,950 calories, 155 grams (g) of fat, and 3,840 milligrams (mg) of sodium -- more than double the daily sodium limit for healthy adults.

 BEST: Vegetable Kabobs